How Zero Knowledge Proof’s 4-Layer Architecture Is Designed for AI Privacy and Verification

 Storage Basic IPFS + Filecoin + Merkle proofs

-Verification Transaction-based Computation + AI proof-based
+Verification Transaction-based Computation and proof-based (as described by the project)

-Consensus Output Block validation Compute + storage validation
+Consensus Output Block validation Compute + storage validation (project description)

-Scalability Limited Modular & verifiable
+Scalability Limited Modular and verifiable by design

 How Proof Pods Connect to the Four-Layer Architecture